 The highest fallout reported on sampling day on an individual gummed film at each of the stations of the network is shown in Figures 3.12 and 3.13, together with the burst responsible (figure in parentheses), the number of days after burst that the fallout occurred and the precipitation observed.
 All activity values are in $d/m/ft^2$ corrected to sampling day.
 As can be seen, the fifth burst, Yankee, was responsible for the highest activity at most of the stations.
-This is a result not only of the fact that Yankee had the highest fission yield of any of the devices tested, but also because of the meteorological conditions associated with this burst.

 The high tropospheric westerlies were faster, resulting in a more rapid transport of debris towards the Americas.
-In addition, the winds in the eastern Pacific were from the west southwestern and southern states.
+In addition, the winds in the eastern Pacific were from the west southwest, resulting in the passage of fresh debris over the southwestern and southern states.